updated on April 9, 2023

 VIC 3010 Australia

 Akihiro Ogawa is an internationally active scholar with a multi-disciplinary approach to the social sciences.
-Following the receipt of a Ph.D. in Anthropology from Cornell University and subsequent two years of post-doctoral work at Harvard University’s Program on US-Japan Relations and Department of Anthropology, he taught at Stockholm University, Sweden, between 2007 and 2015, where he was promoted from an assistant professor to a professor.
-In September 2015, Ogawa moved to Australia to assume the Japanese Studies Chair at the University of Melbourne, where he is now growing his research networks and pursuing new collaborations.
+Following the receipt of a Ph.D. in Anthropology from Cornell University in 2004 and subsequent years of post-doctoral work at Harvard University’s Program on US-Japan Relations and Department of Anthropology, he taught at Stockholm University, Sweden, between 2007 and 2015, where he was promoted from an assistant professor to a professor.
+Since September 2015, Ogawa has been the Japanese Studies Chair at the University of Melbourne.

-He is currently leading the Asian Civil Society Research Network and producing impactful, distinguished work with a unique, interdisciplinary focus emphasizing innovative and empirically grounded concepts, such as ethnography.
-He is Editor of Routledge Handbook of Civil Society in Asia (Routledge, 2017).
-He is also the author of The Failure of Civil Society?: The Third Sector and the State in Contemporary Japan (SUNY, 2009), which won the Japan NPO Research Association Book Award in 2010, and Lifelong Learning in Neoliberal Japan: Risk, Knowledge, and Community (SUNY, 2015).
+Ogawa is the author of The Failure of Civil Society?: The Third Sector and the State in Contemporary Japan (SUNY, 2009), which won the Japan NPO Research Association Book Award in 2010, and Lifelong Learning in Neoliberal Japan: Risk, Knowledge, and Community (SUNY, 2015).
 His new book Antinuclear Citizens (Stanford) is forthcoming in June 2023.

 Copyright © 2008-2023 Akihiro Ogawa